GSA/centers-of-excellence/press/events.md

 <a href="{{site.baseurl}}/images/ResourcesAdvisorySupportBanner.png" target="_blank" rel="noopener noreferrer">
 <img src="{{site.baseurl}}/images/ResourcesAdvisorySupportBanner.png" alt="CoE Resources and Advisory Support Banner"></a>

-Last year CoE leadership talked with our partners and asked how we could better serve federal agencies and the public, and many said they’d really like to know what other agencies are doing to modernize successfully.
-So here it is!

 ## CoE Resources + Advisory Support
 The CoE collects key findings from our work with more than 25 federal agencies, and are pleased to share with federal IT practitioners.